 If you're looking for a fully hands-off DCA experience, robo-advisors are the easiest way and, for Canadians, these include:

-- Wealthsimple Invest
+- Wealthsimple Portfolios

 - Supports DCA? ✅ Yes